bgdn-r/hcloud-tf/README.md

 Infrastructure configuration for Hetzner cloud Kubernetes cluster.

-> IMPORTANT!
-Keep the `terraform.tfvars` encrypted since it contains the Hetzner API token.
+> If you plan to commit the `terraform.tfvars`, encrypt it since it contains the Hetzner API token.

 You must provide a Hetzner Cloud API token as the `hcloud_token`